OAK LEAF Lettuce Seeds

 BLUSHED ICY OAK Oak Leaf Lettuce (OP) 50 days

 Organically grown.
 Flavorful, apple green leaves are deeply lobed and ruffled, with extra crunchy pink midribs and deep rose-blushed outer edges.
 Can be harvested leaf by leaf or as well-formed, dense heads.

 Organically grown.
 Compact heads of lobed, emerald green leaves with excellent buttery taste, favored in many field trials.

 Sow Oak Leaf lettuce seed in cell packs or flats, press into soil and cover lightly.
 Kept at 65°F., germination averages 7-14 days.
-Can direct sow into prepared seed beds 1 inch apart in rows 12-18 inches apart.
-Thin to 4-12 inches apart.
+Can direct sow into prepared seed beds 1 in. apart in rows 12-18 in. apart.
+Thin to 12 in. apart.

 Sow seeds at two week intervals through late spring or early summer depending on the climate.
 Fall crops can be started in mid-summer in cool areas, or late summer in hot climates.